Which tour is right for you?

-What is your biggest fear when planning a backcountry snowcat or heli skiing trip where you will be skiing and riding with people whom you have never met?
-It’s probably that you are afraid that others in the group are either to slow or even to fast, or that the guides will be taking you into terrain that is way to mellow or a bit to steep?
-Or it may be that you will be the slowest guest with the least experience in skiing or riding in backcountry conditions.
+What is your biggest fear when planning a backcountry snowcat or heli trip where you will be skiing and riding with people whom you have never met?
+It’s probably that you are afraid that others in the group are either to slow or to fast.
+Or, it could be that the guides will be taking you into terrain that is way to mellow or a bit steep?
+Maybe this is your first true, untracked powder experience and you are fearful that you’ll be the slowest one in the group?

-When you reserve a backcountry skiing trip with Steamboat Powdercats, our reservation team will ask you to judge your skiing and snowboarding ability and experience in the powder.
-We will then be placing you and your group according to either our Level I, Level II or Level III ability levels.
+Don’t sweat it, we’ve figured it out for you.
+When you reserve a tour with Steamboat Powdercats, you will be prompted to judge you and your crew’s skiing and snowboarding ability and experiences navigating in powder snow.
+We will then be placing you according to our Level I, Level II or Level III ability levels.

 Please be honest with us when determining your ability level.
 For those guests who greatly overstate their skills, we reserve the right to restrict you from skiing or riding.
 No refunds will be given to these guests.
 Sitting in the cat is no fun and it’s uncomfortable for everyone involved, so please make sure we help you fine tune you and your groups true ability levels.
 If you are unsure, we always recommend making a conservative decision in making the ability level choice.